 The ducks live just under Smithy Bridge, there’s a rocky stream and a picnic bench.
 They’re very friendly. 🙂

 We headed across the road to The School Rooms deli/cafe next.
 With a play area outside around the back including bouncy castle, it’s perfect on a sunny day to sit and enjoy a coffee while kids play.
 It is safely away from the car park and situated at the back, off the road, not near any traffic.
 There are such gorgeous surroundings, and a curly slide!

 If you need another watering hole (or food) in the area, just up the road is The Plough, a pub suitable for families, dogs, and friendly to all.
 There is a good beer garden, lots of tables to eat outside, there are resident bunnies hopping around and a small climbing frame to entertain littles.
 Who doesn’t love bunnies?

 The village is small and can all be explored on foot, toddlers will manage wandering around before a nap time, without having too tired of feet.
 It’s a lovely hidden gem just out the outskirts of Sheffield to spend a few relaxing hours.

-What do you think?
-Is this somewhere you would like to go, or do you prefer more activities?
 Where are your favourite places to go in the countryside?